 Parenting a strong-willed child can test even the most patient adult.
-Yet strong-willed children have characteristics that can serve them well as adults.
+Yet these children have characteristics that can serve them well as adults.
 Here’s how to keep that strong-will alive while also maintaining a healthy relationship.

 (This post contains affiliate links.
 If you click on a link and purchase the item, I receive a commission at no extra cost to you.)